Deutsche Bank says makes Q1 profit despite litigation hit

-FRANKFURT (Reuters) - Germany’s largest lender, Deutsche Bank, made a profit in the first quarter despite absorbing litigation costs of about 1.5 billion euros ($1.61 billion), it said on Wednesday.
+FRANKFURT (Reuters) - Germany’s largest lender, Deutsche Bank (DBKGn.DE), made a profit in the first quarter despite absorbing litigation costs of about 1.5 billion euros ($1.61 billion), it said on Wednesday.

 “Deutsche Bank will be profitable in the first quarter and will report near record revenues,” it said in a statement.
 The bank is due to report first quarter earnings on April 29.